johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-11-29-yargs-statically-typed-builder-commands/index.md

   handler: async (argv) => {
     const { myOption } = argv; // myOption is now `string`

-    // Now you have strongly typed access to myOption and someSharedOption
     // Implement your command logic here
   },
 };